ryanjwessel/ryanjwessel.com/src/posts/the-testing-trophy-alone-does-not-result-in-confidence.md

 Instead, it provides a set of utilities that closely resemble how a user would interact with a component.
-The API is designed in a way that encourages test-writing that adheres to The Confidence Pedestal principles.
+The API is designed in a way that encourages test-writing that adheres to The Confidence Pedestal hierarchy.

 We will be using the `getByLabelText` and `getByRole` queries to find the components we need to test in the rendered output.